Sometimes, it can be a struggle to be joyful. Trust me, I know.

 Bullet Journals and Mental Health

 In addition to themed spreads, Bujos are also known for their trackers.
 You can track virtually anything.
-Coloring in shapes with various shades can be more revealing than simply checking things off a list.
+When it comes to mental health, think about tracking things like: sleep, moods, medications, self care, and personal care.
+Coloring in shapes with coded shades can be more revealing than simply checking things off a list.
 You might choose to simply color in grid squares; or you might create (or print off!) a more artistic tracker, where you color in things like leaves, flower petals, or Tetris tiles.

 Beth Hallman explains the point of it all:

 [Trackers] have been invaluable in improving my mental health.
 I can see trends.
 Have I gone a few days without showering?
 Am I sleeping more?
 Not leaving the house?
 For me, those all indicators of a depressive episode.
 If I see changes in my moods, I can take a step back and assess what’s going on in my life, especially if suicidal ideation pops up.
 The data allows me to see correlations between behaviors and events.